 - By brushing the ball at the top edge of the racket: The top edge of the racket can give the ball more rotational speed than the rest part of the bat which will increase the spin.

 How to Read Spin in Table Tennis?

-There is a number of ways that you can read the spin.
+There are several ways that you can read the spin.

 - Simply by watching the racket angle

 - By seeing the flight trajectory of the ball

 - By watching the logo of the ball

 Simply by watching the racket angle: If the racket has a downward to upward movement, it is generating topspin, and the ball dips with a fast and shorter trajectory.